treejamie/garden/README.md

 There was a 3-4 hour time limit but in total I likley spent about 8-10 hours on it over the course of 20-21st May 2025.
 I did [tag the state of the application at the time limit][2].
 What you see here is the final output for my submission which will also be tagged, but I cannot link that until I've written this.
 Circular dependancy 😆.

+Also, whilst you may be looking at the code only, I took some effort to show how I'd use [Github][6].
+I setup issues and made [PR's against them][4].
+I also [setup a CI pipeline][5] at the start of the challenge.
+I thought that was worth pointing out incase it is missed.
+Normally I delete feature branches once I've squash merged them into main, but I have left them intact in case you want to go poking things with sticks!

 One more thing.
 The spec on the challenge supplied CSV and said it was ok to change the datafiles, so I took a liberty and as JSON was already the format for the background-knowledge, I figured it'd be ok as the main format for using the API.
 After all, it returns JSON so it made more sense for it to accept JSON.

 Anyway...